zth/rescript-relay/rescript-relay-documentation/docs/api-reference.md

     ~source: RecordSource.t,
     ~gcReleaseBufferSize: /* `gcReleaseBufferSize` controls how many queries are allowed to be cached by default.
 Increase this to increase the size of the cache. */ int=?,
     ~queryCacheExpirationTime: int /* `queryCacheExpirationTime` sets a TTL (time to live) for all queries.
 If that time passes, the data is considered stale and is evicted from the store.
-Default is no TTL. */=?, unit,
+Default is no TTL. */=?
   ) => t
 ```